What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Experiments

-A natural question to ask is whether this defense, which trains against one specific surrogate attack, can be circumvented when the real attacker utilizes a different attack.
-In the transfer setting, where we can easily evaluate multiple attacks under comparable conditions, we test this hypothesis and report the results in \cref{tab:1vall}.
-We find that using gradient matching, a strong attack, in adversarial poisoning successfully defends against a range of other attacks.

-\subsection{Releasing Robust Models}
+\paragraph{Releasing Robust Models}

 So far, we have considered scenarios in which the defense described in \cref{alg:adv_defense} is always active, even during the fine-tuning procedure in the transfer setting.
 However, especially in the transfer setting, we are interested in the inherent robustness of models and its transferability.
-We thus analyze a setting in which the base model is trained robustly via adversarial poisoning, but the last layer is re-trained non-robustly on poisoned data.
-In the same setting as shown in \cref{tab:transfer}, this approach leads to an avg. poison success of $20.00\% (\pm 8.94)$ and validation accuracy of $88.66$ when using a base model trained robustly with adversarial poisoning via $p=0.75$. \Cref{fig:feature_defense} visualizes that the target confidence remain consistent, even if the fine-tuning is nonrobust.
-This implies that robustness is an inherent quality of the model, and may make it attractive to release models robust to poisoning.
+We thus analyze a setting in which the base model is trained robustly via poison immunity, but the last layer is re-trained non-robustly on poisoned data.
+For the bullseye polytope attack in the transfer setting, this approach leads to an avg. poison success of only $20.00\% (\pm 8.94)$ and validation accuracy of $88.66$ when using a base model trained robustly with poison immunity via $s=0.75$, compared to the best defense of $10.00\% (\pm 6.71)$ - a significant part of the overall robustness is already encoded into the base model. \Cref{fig:feature_defense} visualizes that the target confidence remain consistent, even if the fine-tuning is non-robust.